 - Eat the right carbs.

 It’s the same advice you’ll have heard many times before.
 One of the reasons you’ll have heard it many times before is because it’s also what The UK Government says.
 The Government recommends more than 50% of calories from carbohydrate.
 Take a look at page 6 and 7 of this report, for example.
 If you’re in any doubt about the scientific rigour behind government recommendations then take a look at some of their other publications.
 This one just talks about energy requirements and doesn’t begin to cover the topic of macronutrient splits.
-To me, knowing how much knowledge, experience and research has gone into the Government recommendations, it’s reassuring that my recommended approach is in line with The Scientific Advisory Committee on Nutrition.
+To me, knowing how much knowledge, experience and research has gone into the Government recommendations, it’s reassuring that our recommended approach is in line with The Scientific Advisory Committee on Nutrition.

 So, in summary, if the rationale for going low carb is to avoid switching off lipolysis then it doesn’t hold water.
 There are lots of opportunities for fat breakdown on a high carb diet and, in addition, you reap the benefits of having more carbs in your food.